 Crown has worked diligently to progress Gender Equity, including through its membership of both the national Male Champions of Change program and Western Australia’s CEOs for Gender Equity, Women in Gaming and Hospitality Australasia and Not In My Workplace.

 Crown’s GAP focusses on five key themes of Attraction & Retention, Promotion, Development, Flexibility and Cultural Change & Communication.
 These focus areas were developed through consultation with the business and by assessing what changes will make a positive impact on employees.
 The actions outlined in Crown’s GAP for the next three years will continue Crown’s push towards Gender Equity.

 In November 2018, Crown extended its domestic violence support to employees though uncapped paid leave for full-time and part-time employees experiencing domestic violence and uncapped unpaid leave for casual employees.

-Crown’s work in Gender Equity also presented an opportunity to expand its program to support employees in their personal lives.
-As such, in February 2018, the Family Support Network launched at Crown Melbourne and further network events were held during the 2019 financial year to increase awareness of the support services offered throughout the business.
-Crown Melbourne’s Cultural and Linguistic Diversity Employee Network is also currently developing a strong framework to further support Crown employees from varying backgrounds.
-The network will also expand into Crown Perth in the future.
+Crown’s work in Gender Equity also presented an opportunity to expand its program to support employees in their personal lives with the Family Support Network and the Cultural and Linguistic Diversity Employee Network launching at Crown Melbourne in 2018.